just1ngray/pyfig/tutorial/01_overview.md

 Pyfig does not generally take ownership of deserializing configuration overrides into dictionaries (e.g., loading a json, yaml, etc. into a Python dictionary); this is handled by external libraries like `json` or `pyyaml`.
-Pyfig also does not take (full) ownership for validating the configuration as its converted into a object tree; this is instead handled by pydantic.
+Pyfig also does not take (full) ownership for validating the configuration when its converted into a object tree;
+this is handled by pydantic.

 Pyfig is focused on overrides and evaluation, and allows external libraries to handle (de)serialization and validation.